Jump To My Contact

 %center% %newwin width=440% [[https://www.seedcode.com/rootimages/stikipad/dayback/jumptocontactlg.png | https://www.seedcode.com/rootimages/stikipad/dayback/jumptocontactsm.png]]

-Once specified, the script "Which Detail Views to Use..." determines which layouts to load for each related source.
+script "Which Detail Views to Use..." determines which layouts to load for each related source.

 Changed line 13 from: